_release_resource should be acks_late and idempotent

 I like having a maximum number of retries, but what is the right number?
 I don't think any user would want to set this value so I wrote the check list as if we are hard coding it.
 I totally guessed and thought maybe 10 was right.
 Thoughts on this approach?

-#10 Updated by bmbouter almost 2 years ago
+#10 Updated by bmbouter about 2 years ago

 Pulp 2 is approaching maintenance mode, and this Pulp 2 ticket is not being actively worked on.
 As such, it is being closed as WONTFIX.
 Pulp 2 is still accepting contributions though, so if you want to contribute a fix for this ticket, please reopen or comment on it.
 If you don't have permissions to reopen this ticket, or you want to discuss an issue, please reach out via the developer mailing list.